PCN News

 Revision of the PCN Scheme to the latest edition of BS EN ISO 9712

-The Certification Services Department and the Industrial and Technical Department are working together with industry representatives to fully revise the PCN Scheme in line with the latest edition of BS EN ISO 9712.
+The Certification Services Department and the Technical and Industrial Department are working together with industry representatives to fully revise the PCN Scheme in line with the latest edition of BS EN ISO 9712.
 Although there are many changes to incorporate, BINDT aims to ensure there is no significant impact to PCN certificate holders and that this improves and streamlines the PCN Scheme overall.
+The scheme was released on 1 July 2024 and will be referred to as PCN24.

 Software development